googlearchive/blaze_compiler/README.md

 The space after a colon is important!
-All indentation to denote keys or arrays is 2 spaces
+All indentation to denote keys or arrays is 2 spaces.

 ## Terser Expression Syntax

 Security expressions are the values that used to go in write/read/validate portions of the old security rules.
-Blaze expressions have similar semantics but terser syntax
+Blaze expressions have similar semantics but terser syntax.

 #### Variables renamed

-*data* and *newData* have been renamed *prev* and *next*. *root* has the same meaning
+*data* and *newData* have been renamed *prev* and *next*. *root* has the same meaning.

 #### Child selection